-Note: Students must make a "C" or better in English Composition I and II to recieve an Associate degree from ANC.
+\ Note: Students must make a "C" or better in English Composition I, English Composition II, and College Algebra to receive an Associate degree from ANC.

 Associate in Arts Degree Early Childhood Education - P-4 Emphasis

 This two-year Associate in Arts degree, Early Childhood P-4 Emphasis is designed for the student who is interested in transferring to a senior institution and completing a Bachelor of Science Degree in Elementary Education.
 This program combines a broad background of courses in elementary education with a sound liberal arts education.